Thesis Proposal – October, 2020. Sherman Studio, The Ohio State University

 I wanted to mix their dirt with porcelain- the strange and fickle and fragile and sturdy and impenetrable and cutting and archival material I spend my time manipulating and laboring over reminds me of my bloodline from every angle but one- it is pure, in a sense.

 So, I hopped on Reddit (an anonymous social media platform) to see if I could coax some people across the country to send me dirt.
 Travel restrictions were still up when I began this work; the pandemic was climbing and safety was not understood at this point.
 Some said yes and didn’t come through, many had vulgar or deflating retorts, but a few people in each region mailed me a box of soil.
-I have amassed hundreds of lbs of dirt through USPS in the past months from strangers on the internet, from 20 areas of land my families once lived.
+I have amassed hundreds of pounds of dirt through USPS from strangers on the internet, from 20 areas of land my families once lived.

 Part 3- The Pinching